Design a Subway Map Effortlessly in Minutes

 Rule 4: Label stations with their names, and ensure that labels do not obscure other labels or parts of the diagram.
 Preferably all labels between two interchange stations are positioned on the same side of the line; stations on a horizontal line may also be alternatively labeled above and below the line to save space.
 Labels are essential readability of a map.

 Rule 5: Use distinctive colors to denote different metro lines.

 City Subway Map Examples

 You can take full use of this vectorial file and make some modifications to make your own subway maps.
 You can be faster in this way.
 And you can find more resources from these links: City Subway Map; Subway Map.
-If you are a beginner to ride subway, read these tips.

 The right picture presents the metro map of Shenzhen (2015).
 As you can see, Edraw can produce high quality subway map.

 To make a better pace for everyone on the subway, the NEW YORK Metropolitan Transportation Agency has rolled out some new signs about subway etiquette.
 If you often take subway, you need to have look at these Etiquette.
 No matter where your are from, these rules apply.

 "Poles Are For Your Safety, Not Your Latest Routine."

 "Hold the pole, not our attention.
 A subway car is no place for showtime."

 "It's A Subway Car.
 Not A Dining Car." "